gigiyy/gigiyy.github.io/_posts/2023-12-25-swift-mothod.md

 The SnapE step, with its odd name standing for "snap not analysis paralysis extended," entails capturing the internals of each important service candidate from our Boris diagram.
 By now, you should understand why we refer to them as potential service candidates, as they may change, combine, or split multiple times.

-When bulk part of the diagram is complete, capturing 60 to 80 percent of the flows during the event storming phase, the team should gain confidence that the system (notional) architecture has taken shape and won't change significantly.
+When bulk part of the diagram is complete, capturing 60 to 80 percent of the flows from the event storming board, the team should gain confidence that the system (notional) architecture has taken shape and won't change significantly.

-It's then time to document the internals of services, capturing APIs, data, high-level stories, and risks.
+It's then time to document the internals of the services, capturing APIs, data, high-level stories, and risks.
 Here are two examples.
 ![SnapE - Profile of the Service](/assets/images/snape.png)

 The activities thus far constitutes the first iteration of your Swift process.
 Though demanding (typically requiring full-time team involvement for the entire 3 weeks), compared to the traditional process, the Swift Method aptly matches its name.

 ### Regarding the potential service candidates

-Now that we've identified all the service candidates, the team often assumes that each of these candidates will eventually evolve into microservices within the system.
+Now that we've identified most of the service candidates, the team often assumes that each of these candidates will eventually evolve into microservices within the system.
 However, it's premature to make such assumptions or decisions at this stage.
 It's crucial to refrain from delving into implementation details too early, as [premature optimization or solutioning is the root of all evil](https://m.xkcd.com/1691/).

 As per the definition of microservices, they are independent deployable units of the system.
 While some of the service candidates we identified could indeed become a microservice, it's also possible for multiple candidates to be combined into one.
 Techniques like modulith allow for flexible application deployment.
 Unless we have clear insights from past experiences, there's no need to make decisions about how to deploy the service at this early stage.

-## Backlog Maintenance
+## Backlog Management

 Once we've established the initial version of our notional architecture, is it time to don our developer hats and start coding?
 Not quite yet.

 ### Thin Slices

 The foremost task is to select where to commence building our system.
-This segment isn't a single service or multiple services but rather a slice of system functionality.
-The slice typically represents an end-to-end flow embodying a user's interaction with the system.
-It's preferable if it cut through multiple services.
-There may be multiple slices to choose from.
-Opt for one that is simplest or one that addresses current pain points in the system, aiming to demonstrate how the new architecture can alleviate or mitigate these pains.
+This slice isn't a single service or multiple services but rather a slice of system functionality that cut through multiple services.
+It typically represents an end-to-end flow embodying a user's interaction (that of business value) with the system.
+There may be multiple choices.
+Opt for one that is simplest or one that addresses current pain points in the legacy system, aiming to demonstrate how the new architecture can alleviate or mitigate those pains.

 Even if you're totally confident that the notional architecture you have now would solve all the issues, you should still start building the new system incrementally.
-The slices you're working on, call it MVP or strangler fig, should offer tangible business value, which at times outweighs solving complex technical problems.
+Sooner or later, you'll find situations that architectural changes is inevitable.

 ### Backlog and IPM

-Now that we've determined the content of the first Minimum Viable Product (MVP) for our new system, the product manager scrutinizes the slice and drafts the stories it comprises.
-The PM begins crafting user stories, a topic beyond the scope of this post.
+Now that we've determined the content of the first Minimum Viable Product (MVP) for our new system, the product manager scrutinizes the slice and the features it comprises.
+The PM begins crafting the first batch of stories, a topic beyond the scope of this post.
 When ready, the PM convenes the team for the pre-IPM or IPM ritual, enabling the team to review the stories and assign a score.
-The score, using simple numbers such as 0, 1, 2, or 3, should reflect the complexity of the story rather than simply the time required to develop.
+The score, using simple numbers such as 0, 1, 2, or 3, should reflect the complexity of it rather than the time required to develop the story.

 ## XP and TDD